ligato/docs/docs/plugins/vpp-plugins.md

 ## NAT plugin

-Network address translation, or NAT is a method of remapping IP address space into another IP address space modifying address information in the packet header.
-The VPP-Agent Network address translation is control plane plugin for the VPP NAT implementation of NAT44.
-The NAT plugin is dependent on [interface plugin][interface-plugin-guide].
+Network address translation, or NAT is a method for translating IP addresses belonging to different address domains by modifying the address information in the packet header.
+The vpp-agent NAT plugin provides control plane functionality for the VPP dataplane NAT implementation of NAT44.
+The NAT plugin is dependent on the [interface plugin][interface-plugin-guide].

 ### NAT global config

-The global NAT configuration is a special case of data grouped under single key (it means no unique character is a part of the key, so there is always only one global NAT configuration).
-The data are used to enable NAT features (like forwarding), enable interfaces for NAT, define NAT IP addresses (address pools) or specify virtual reassembly.
-Interfaces marked to be enabled for NAT should be present in the VPP but if not, the Scheduler plugin caches the configuration for later use when the incriminated interface is available.
+The global NAT configuration is a special case of data grouped under single key.
+This means there is no unique character as a part of the key, so there is only one global NAT configuration.
+Interfaces marked as NAT-enabled  should be present in the VPP but if not, the KV scheduler plugin caches the configuration for later use when the interface becomes available.

-The global configuration is divided into several independent parts defining certain VPP NAT features:
+The NAT global configuration is divided into several independent parts pertaining to specific VPP NAT features:

   - **Forwarding** is a boolean field enabling or disabling forwarding.
-  - **NAT interfaces** represent a list of interfaces which will be enabled for NAT.
+  - **NAT interfaces** represents a list of interfaces which will be enabled for NAT.
 If the interface does not exist in the VPP, it is cached and potentially configured later.
-Every interface is defined by its logical name and whether is   an inside or an outside interface.
+Every interface is defined by its logical name and whether it is an `inside` or an `outside` interface.
 The output feature is also defined here.
-  - **NAT interfaces** represent a list of interfaces which will be enabled for NAT.
-If the interface does not exist in   the VPP, it is cached and potentially configured later.
-Every interface is defined by its logical name and whether is   an inside or an outside interface.
-The output feature is also defined here.
-  - **Address pools** is a list of IP addresses for given VRF table and with either enabled or disabled twice NAT.
+  - **Address pools** is a list of "NAT-able" IP addresses for a given VRF table.
 Despite the name, only one address is defined in the single "pool" entry.
   - **Virtual reassembly** provides support for datagram fragmentation handling to allow correct recalculation of higher-level checksums.

 **Configuration example**